 1. KISS: Keep it simple, short, specific

 Use simple words and clear sentences.
-Avoid, jargon, technical language, ambiguous words, idioms and acronyms.
-Remember participants are humans, talk to them like people (and by “talk” I mean as if you were having a conversation using simple colloquial language).
+Avoid jargon, technical language, ambiguous words, idioms, and acronyms.
+Remember that participants are humans.
+Talk to them like people (and by “talk,” I mean as if you were having a conversation using simple colloquial language).

 2. Be precise and accurate

-The words you use will matter, they will impact the way people interpret them and therefore how they answer them.
-While you must keep it simple, you must also remain both precise and accurate in your questions and answer options.
+The words you use will matter.
+They will impact the way people interpret them and, therefore, how they answer them.
+While you must keep it simple, you must also remain precise and accurate in your questions and answer options.

 3. Don’t lead them astray